MyPureCloud/developer-center-blog/source/2024-09-27-agentless-sms-api/index.md

 Hello everyone!
 It's been a while since I last posted a blog.

-It came to our attention that using the Agentless SMS API can be a little difficult to understand.
-This blog will show you how you can send an SMS via the Platform SDK.
+This blog aims to explain how to send an SMS via the Platform SDK.

 ## Overview
 ![Flowchart](flowchart.png "Flowchart")